MoldyMacaroniX/dashword.net/_src/posts/“wcropolix”-—-former-1-hardest-demon-rated-after-nearly-9-years-1.md

 affiliateLinks: false
 hideAds: false
 ---
-“WcropoliX,” one of Geometry Dash’s most notorious former Top 1 levels, was officially rated by the developer [RobTop](https://www.dashword.net/posts/robtop-face-reveal-all-known-pictures-of-robtop-games/) Tuesday — nearly 9 years after its original release and verification.
+"WcropoliX," one of Geometry Dash’s most notorious former Top 1 levels, was officially rated by the developer [RobTop](https://www.dashword.net/posts/robtop-face-reveal-all-known-pictures-of-robtop-games/) Tuesday — nearly 9 years after its original release and verification.

 **[WcropoliX](https://www.youtube.com/watch?v=MKzbJ0WC8I8&pp=ygUJd2Nyb3BvbGl4)** is an [Extreme Demon](https://www.dashword.net/posts/amethyst-new-hardest-level-in-geometry-dash/) created by BlassCFB, Marpha, Mero and Nifecap in the 2.0 Update.
-It is a heavily buffed remake of “[Wcropolis](https://www.youtube.com/watch?v=EGmk-h6AomY&pp=ygUJd2Nyb3BvbGlz)” by KeyDashMaster, which was also a remake of the popular Update 1.9 Insane Demon “[Acropolis](https://www.youtube.com/watch?v=SSAfuCZ2cks&pp=ygUMYWNyb3BvbGlzIGdk0gcJCd4JAYcqIYzv)” by [Zobros](https://www.youtube.com/@GeometryDashZobros).
+It is a heavily buffed remake of "[Wcropolis](https://www.youtube.com/watch?v=EGmk-h6AomY&pp=ygUJd2Nyb3BvbGlz)" by KeyDashMaster, which was also a remake of the popular Update 1.9 Insane Demon "[Acropolis](https://www.youtube.com/watch?v=SSAfuCZ2cks&pp=ygUMYWNyb3BvbGlzIGdk0gcJCd4JAYcqIYzv)" by [Zobros](https://www.youtube.com/@GeometryDashZobros).

 Known for its intense straight-fly sections and tight wave spam, WcropoliX was considered the hardest level in the game at the time of its verification. **[BlassCFB](https://www.youtube.com/@BlassCFB)**, a former top player at the time, announced the project on April 12, 2016, with an [early preview](https://www.youtube.com/watch?v=Anax7mAaom0) uploaded to his YouTube channel.